Andrew Fellows PhD

 My eight years of full-time Jungian training included hundreds of hours of personal analysis to cultivate a healthy and active relationship with my own unconscious.
 It also included three months of clinical internship in England where I helped both in- and out-patients with diverse psychological disorders under the supervision of two consultant psychiatrists.
 This experience has familiarised me with diagnostic principles and equipped me to work alongside psychotherapists or psychiatrists if necessary.

 I have taught regularly at ISAPZURICH, often about a Jungian understanding of the Zeitgeist, and lectured in Europe, Japan and America.
 Like most Zürich-trained Jungian Analysts, my academic background is outside medicine or psychology.
 I hold a Doctorate in Applied Physics from Durham University, and previously enjoyed two decades of international professional engagement with renewable energy, sustainable development and environmental policy.
-My book Gaia, Psyche and Deep Ecology: Navigating Climate Change in the Anthropocene, for which I have created a companion website, will be published by Routledge in April 2019.
+My book Gaia, Psyche and Deep Ecology: Navigating Climate Change in the Anthropocene, for which I have created a companion website, was published by Routledge in March 2019.

 The IAAP is the global organisation, founded in 1955, for over 3,000 Jungian Analysts.
 I have been a member since 2010, lectured at its 20th triennial International Congress in Kyoto in 2016, and will do so again at its 21st in Vienna in 2019.